microsoft/vscode-docs/docs/java/extensions.md

 <a class="tutorial-install-extension-btn" href="vscode:extension/Pivotal.vscode-boot-dev-pack">Install the Extension Pack for Java</a>

+More Spring Boot related information can be found at [Spring Boot](/docs/java/java-spring-boot) page.

 ## Gradle for Java

 Visual Studio Code offers support Gradle support via the [Gradle for Java extension](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-gradle).
-To learn more how to use this extension, please visit the [Gradle section on Build Tools](https://code.visualstudio.com/docs/java/java-build#_gradle) page
+To learn more how to use this extension, please visit the [Gradle section on Build Tools](/docs/java/java-build#_gradle) page

 ## Application Servers (Tomcat / Jetty / etc)

 [Community Server Connectors](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-community-server-connector) is an excellent extension for application servers such as Tomcat and Jetty.

-To learn more about how to work with Java application servers on Visual Studio Code, please refer to the [Application Server](https://code.visualstudio.com/docs/java/java-tomcat-jetty) page.
+To learn more about how to work with Java application servers on Visual Studio Code, please refer to the [Application Server](/docs/java/java-tomcat-jetty) page.

 ## MicroProfile / Quarkus